One in three sales lost today is due to a simple lack of sales preparation.

 In the past, sales training of just about every type would have been delivered as a classroom training session.
 For organizations with large or geographically dispersed sales teams, a single session would often have been held multiple times in multiple locations to ensure everyone could attend.

 Today, however, technology is enabling more sales teams to offer more training on-demand.
-With tools like video for sales training, sales executives can now ensure their reps have 24/7 access to any knowledge they may need — from the details on the latest product enhancement, to step-by-step instructions for adding a customer to a contact follow-up email campaign or other program.
+With video technology for sale training, sales executives can now ensure their reps have 24/7 access to any knowledge they may need — from the details on the latest product enhancement, to step-by-step instructions for adding a customer to a contact follow-up email campaign or another program.

 Best of all, according to Brandon Hall Research, on-demand elearning has been demonstrated to save sales teams up to 35% of the time that would otherwise be required for in-class training.
 That means sales reps can get back to selling faster.